 Instructions for the Nomination Committee of Nordic Nanovector ASA

-(Adopted by the Extraordinary General Meeting held on 12 November 2014)1.
-COMPOSITION AND ELECTION
+(Adopted by the Extraordinary General Meeting held on 12 November 2014 and as amended on the Annual General Meeting held on 24 May 2017)

 The Nomination Committee shall consist of three members.
 The General Meeting elects the members of the Nomination Committee and its chair.
 The majority of the members shall be independent of the board of directors and the management.
-Members are elected for a term of up to two years.
+Members are elected for a term that ends at the next Annual General Meeting.

 The General Meeting determines the remuneration of the Nomination Committee.